Victoria City Tour

 Thomas Jones is also associated with 1171 Rockland Avenue, which he moved to in 1910.

-Here is a photo of 1124 Fort Street in 2005, before the verandah was replaced.
+Here is a photo of 1124 Fort Street in 2005, before the porch was reconstructed.

 Additional Information About 1124 Fort Street